cthompson165/pyAirplane/README.md

 runge kutta.
 Kites experience big forces relative to their mass so require more accurate integration to avoid rocketing off into space.
 With euler integration the best we can do is use really small step sizes.

+## Examples
+The following examples require that you have the root of the project (the directory containing the "examples" folder) in your python path environment variable.

 ## Simple Example
 Create a rock with drag and drop it from 100m (from examples/drop_a_rock.py):